vanya706/smart-startup/README.md

 ## Features

-- Profiles - Helps you to manage pre set of the programs to run at sturtup
+- Profiles - Helps you to manage pre set of the programs to run at startup
 - Quick Scan Windows requistry of programs to run
 - Run CMD commands / Jar files or whatever executable software you want